SSDI Administrative Law Judge

 About the Billings hearing office

-The Billings Hearing Office serves you throughout Montana, managing a diverse caseload of disability applications.
-With a bench of 6 judges, the office maintains an overall latest approval rate of 64%.
-You can expect a formal legal proceeding where your evidence and medical documentation are reviewed in detail.
-See the Billings Hearing Office page for the full ALJ roster.
+The Billings Hearing Office serves you throughout Montana, managing a steady volume of disability cases.
+With a bench of 6 judges, the office maintains a latest approval rate of 64%.
+You can expect a professional environment where your medical documentation and vocational testimony are prioritized.
+You can see the Billings Hearing Office page for the full ALJ roster.

 Your odds change dramatically with a lawyer